Cognitive distortion: Cognitive restructuring

 Cognitive restructuring (CR) is a popular form of therapy used to identify and reject maladaptive cognitive distortions, and is typically used with individuals diagnosed with depression.
 In CR, the therapist and client first examine a stressful event or situation reported by the client.
 For example, a depressed male college student who experiences difficulty in dating might believe that his "worthlessness" causes women to reject him.
 Together, therapist and client might then create a more realistic cognition, e.g., "It is within my control to ask girls on dates.
 However, even though there are some things I can do to influence their decisions, whether or not they say yes is largely out of my control.
 Thus, I am not responsible if they decline my invitation."
 CR therapies are designed to eliminate "automatic thoughts" that include clients' dysfunctional or negative views.
 According to Beck, doing so reduces feelings of worthlessness, anxiety, and anhedonia that are symptomatic of several forms of mental illness.
 CR is the main component of Beck's and Burns's CBT.

 Narcissistic defense

 Those diagnosed with narcissistic personality disorder tend, unrealistically, to view themselves as superior, overemphasizing their strengths and understating their weaknesses.
 Narcissists use exaggeration and minimization this way to shield themselves against psychological pain.

 Decatastrophizing

 In cognitive therapy, decatastrophizing or decatastrophization is a cognitive restructuring technique that may be used to treat cognitive distortions, such as magnification and catastrophizing, commonly seen in psychological disorders like anxiety and psychosis.
 Major features of these disorders are the subjective report of being overwhelmed by life circumstances and the incapability of affecting them.

-The goal of CR is to help the client change their perceptions to render the felt experience as less significant.

 Criticism

 Common criticisms of the diagnosis of cognitive distortion relate to epistemology and the theoretical basis.
-If the perceptions of the patient differ from those of the therapist, it may not be because of intellectual malfunctions but because the patient has different experiences.
+If the perceptions of the patient differ from those of the therapist, it may not be because of intellectual malfunctions, but because the patient has different experiences.
 In some cases, depressed subjects appear to be "sadder but wiser".